TomasOConnell9/HPQC/week8/README.md

 By increasing the size to 12, the amount of iterations grows.
 This is the expected relationship as the dimentions increase by 2^n, where n is the number of qubits.
 The results shown here highlight how for larger qubits the increased iterations is needed.
 In the 8 bit example we discussed how by iteration 6 the system was 75% sure of the correct state, now in this 12 bit state the algorithm is still roughly 50/50 by iteration 6.

+#Conclusion
+This weeks task successfully implemented Grover's algorithm, using the concepts developed in last weeks task.
+The implementation demonstates how quantum phase oracles and diffusion operators can be combined to search for a correct solution in an unordered dataset.
+The results clearly showed the convergence towards the correct solution, with the probability of the target state increasing over the iterations.